Key Takeaways For Why Seniors Are Reluctant to Accept Help?

-Preserving Independence: Seniors are hesitant to accept help due to the fear of losing their independence and becoming dependent.
+Preserving Independence: Seniors are hesitant to accept help because they fear losing their independence and becoming dependent.

 Age-Related Stigma: The negative stereotypes associated with ageing, including dependency and decline, contribute to seniors resisting assistance.